stanislasbonifetto/kafka-delay-retry/README.md

 ```

 ## TODO
-* refactoring the `JSONSerde` and `JSONSerdeCompatible` implementation maybe with a type class
+* refactoring the streamjoin solution to allow to be used as library